mohakbhalla7/Spotify-Playlist-Implementation/README.md

 ### Project Description

-This JS code is an implementation of a playlist on Spotify.It sign's in the specified account
+This JS code is an implementation of a playlist on Spotify.
+It sign's in the specified account
-automatically and reads the names of the songs stored in an array in the file `playlist.js`.
+automatically and reads the name of the songs stored in an array in the file `playlist.js`.
 It then adds them in the play queue on its own.
+Now you an listen to songs of your choice
+without even needing to press a single key.

 ### Dependencies Required